mr60/swmm-on/README.md

 Using this tool, SWMM input files can be,

 1. Used to extract information and use it in Python.
-This allows easy manipulation of the characteristics of the catchment studied, and also easy to generate maps.
+This allows easy manipulation of the characteristics of the catchment studied, making it easy to generate maps and understanding available data.
 2. Modified in various ways, including rainfall changes, as well as characteristics of subcatchments and GI implementation.

 The tool provides scripts for,